MicrosoftDocs/WSL/commandline/WSL/faq.md

 ###Why are there so many errors when I run "apt-get upgrade"?
 Some packages use features that we haven't yet implemented.
 We're constantly working on expanding our support but for now you may see some uggliness in apt-get's output.

+###How do I fully uninstall WSL?
+In Command Prompt:

+1. `lxrun /uninstall /full`
+2. `sc stop lxssmanager`
+3. `rmdir /S \%LOCALAPPDATA%\lxss`

+###Why can't I access the internet inside of my bash prompt?
+We are currently experiencing issues with IPv6 connectivity.
+Stay tuned for updates.

+###Why isn't ICMP working?
+This is a known issues that will effect several networking commands such as "ping".
+Stay tuned for updates.

 ### Where can I provide feedback?
 You can share feedback and ask questions through multiple channels:
 Feedback and questions should be directed to: